-- I. DPYD variant analysis (81232\) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with fluorouracil (e.g., Adrucil), OR - B. The member/enrollee is being considered for or is currently undergoing treatment with capecitabine (e.g., Xeloda) - II.
-DPYD variant analysis (81232\) to determine drug metabolizer status is considered investigational for all other indications.
+- I. DPYD variant analysis (81232) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with either of the following: - 1.
+Fluorouracil (e.g., Carac, Efudex, Tolak, Fluoroplex), OR - 2.
+Capecitabine (e.g., Xeloda). - II.
+DPYD variant analysis (81232) to determine drug metabolizer status is considered investigational for all other indications.